 ed below would potentially be affected by nt Impact," as indicated by the checklist o □ Aesthetics □ Biological Resources □ Greenhouse Gas Emissions □ Land Use/Planning □ Noise □ Recreation □ Mandatory Findings of Signification □ Agricultural and Forestry Resources □ Cultural Resources □ Hazards/Hazardous Materials □ Mineral Resources □ Population/Housing □ Transportation/Traffic ☐ Air Quality ☐ Geology/Soils ☐ Hydrology/Water Quality ☐ Public Services ☐ Utilities/Service Dete rmination On the basis of this initial evaluat cion: I find that the proposed parties Declaration wil roject could no t have a significant effect of left of the prepared. on the environment, and a there will not be a signific roposed project could have a significant e ant effect in this case because revisions in the project proponent.
-A Mitigated Nega n the project have been I find that the proposed p Environmental Impact Re roject may have a significant effect on the eport (EIR) is required. environment, and an significant unless mitigate adequately analyzed in ar has been addressed by mi roject may have a "potentially significant ed" impact on the environment, but at lead to earlier document pursuant to applicable tigation measures based on the earlier and conmental Impact Report is required, but to be addressed. ast one effect 1) has been e legal standards, and 2) halysis as described on because all potentially sig or Negative Declaration mitigated pursuant to tha mitigation measures that roposed project could have a significant en nificant effects (a) have been analyzed acc pursuant to applicable standards, and (b) t earlier EIR or Negative Declaration, ind are imposed upon the proposed project, a lequately in an earlier EIR have been avoided or cluding revisions or (1 required.
+A Mitigated Nega n the project have been roject may have a significant effect on the eport (EIR) is required. environment, and an Environmental Impact Report (EIR) is required. ☐ I find that the proposed project may have a "potentially significant impact" or "potential significant unless mitigated" impact on the environment, but at least one effect 1) has be adequately analyzed in an earlier document pursuant to applicable legal standards, and has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An Environmental Impact Report is required, but it must analyze only those effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the envious because all potentially significant effects (a) have been analyzed adequately in an eor Negative Declaration pursuant to applicable standards, and (b) have been avoid mitigated pursuant to that earlier EIR or Negative Declaration, including revision mitigation measures that are imposed upon the proposed project, nothing further in (1 required.
 8-4-2 014 Signati ure Date